AhdLibya/Nodes-Lists-Queues/README.md

 List is a class that implements a linked list.

-It has a head and a non tail.
+It has a head and a tail.

 You Can Create Your Custom Queue By Folowing The Queue Object in This module .